Your Webhook URL Is Public. Act Like It.

 HMAC stands for Hash-based Message Authentication Code.
 The idea is straightforward: you and the webhook provider share a secret key.
 When the provider sends you a webhook, they compute a hash of the request body using that secret and attach the result as a header.
 You do the same computation on your end.
 If the hashes match, the payload hasn't been tampered with and it came from someone who knows the secret.

 The "SHA256" part refers to the hash function used inside the HMAC construction.
 SHA256 produces a 256-bit (32-byte) output, typically represented as a 64-character hex string.
-The shared secret acts as a key that makes the hash unique to your account -- without it, an attacker can't produce a valid signature even if they know the payload contents.
+The shared secret is the key that makes the hash unique to your account.
+Without it, an attacker cannot produce a valid signature even knowing the exact payload contents.

 That's really all there is to the mechanism.
 The complexity comes from the differences in how providers format the signature header, what exactly gets signed, and the encoding of the output.